 Removal Of Wisdom Teeth

 Anesthesia takes time to wear off, so you will need to be driven home.
-The extraction site will bleed for some time following surgery so you’ll want to change gauze as necessary.
-You’ll want to get ample rest after the procedure, and you may do so by sitting or laying in a position that keeps your head elevated.
+The extraction site will bleed for some time following surgery, so you’ll want to change the gauze as necessary.
+You’ll want to get ample rest after the procedure, and you may do so by sitting or lying in a position that keeps your head elevated.
 Pain medication may be taken as directed, and a cold compress or ice pack may be used to help with pain and swelling.

 Foods For Wisdom Teeth Extractions

 We would suggest sticking to soft foods for a few days, such as:

 - Thin soup

 - And other foods that don’t require chewing.